Mixture Matrix-valued Autoregressive Model: Introduction

 Here, we propose a mixture matrix autoregressive (MMAR) model, an extension of both the MAR model and the mixture autoregressive model.
-This model enables us to cluster the matrix time series into different phases.
-Our extension is motivated by the need for analyzing the economic indicator dataset (https://data.oecd.org) displayed in Figure \ref{fig_econo}.
+This model enables us to segment the matrix time series into different regimes.
+Our extension is motivated by the need to analyze the economic indicator dataset (https://data.oecd.org) displayed in Fig.~\ref{fig_econo}.
 This dataset contains four economic indicators: quarterly short-term interest rate (first difference), quarterly GDP (annual percentage growth), quarterly industrial production (first difference of the logarithm of the data), and annual growth rate of quarterly CPI (first difference), from five countries: United States, Germany, France, United Kingdom and Canada, from Q1 1990 to Q4 2022. \cite{chen2021autoregressive} applied the MAR model to analyze a similar dataset.
 Although the dataset is generally stabilized by the logarithmic transformation and/or differencing, some synchronized irregular patterns are observed in the plot.
 Notably, nearly all indicators experienced a sharp decline followed by a rapid recovery during 2008 and 2009 across all five countries, which may be attributed to the global economic crisis in 2008.
-Even more dramatic fluctuations were observed during 2020 and 2022, presumably due to the pandemic.
-In summary, the economic indicator dataset appears to be nonlinear, and hence a nonlinear time series model would be better suited for analyzing and interpreting this dataset.
+Even more dramatic fluctuations were observed between 2020 and 2022, presumably due to the pandemic.
+In summary, the economic indicator dataset appears to be nonlinear, displaying simultaneity in regimes across countries, and hence a nonlinear time series model would be better suited for analyzing and interpreting this dataset.
+In particular, the proposed method may be suitable for analyzing matrix time series displaying simultaneity in regimes across certain matrix dimensions.
 Moreover, segmenting this dataset into different dynamical regimes can provide valuable insights into the global economic dynamics.
+For instance, we conjecture that under certain conditions, regimes may be more accurately dated when pooling multiple countries in this way rather than studying them one-by-one.

 Recently, some mixture models have been developed to cluster matrices \citep{gao2021regularized} and tensors \citep{mai2022doubly}.
-Those models, however, assumed a fixed mean structure for each component, which cannot capture shift in temporal dynamics.
+Those models, however, assumed a fixed mean structure for each component, which cannot capture shifts in temporal dynamics.